nkorobkov/nkorobkov.github.io/projects/bank.md

 {:toc}

 ### Idea
-Bank is a web app that holds individual accounts for each of > 130 users with different permissions.
+Bank is a web app that holds individual accounts of more than 130 users with different permissions.
-It allows it's users to issue and transfer money and live within the virtual economic system in the Summer Physical and Mathematical School (SPMS).
+It allows it's users to issue and transfer money and live within the virtual economic system in the [Summer Physical and Mathematical School (SPMS).](https://ipfran.ru/training/summer-school)

 ### Features